 Is your mobile phone number troubling you?
-Is it not reachable most of the time?
-Do you believe the tariff package cost is high?
-Are you shifting from your current location and want another telecom operator?
+Is it usually inaccessible?
+Do you think the tariff package is expensive?
+Are you relocating and looking for a new telecom operator?

 Step by Step Process on How to Port Mobile Number Operator

-First, you need to choose the telecom operator to which you want to port your mobile number.
-Once you have made this decision, follow these steps-
+First, choose the telecom operator to which you want to port your mobile number.
+Once you’ve made your decision, proceed as follows:

 Step 1– Send an SMS in the following format- PORT followed by space <Mobile number you wish to port> to 1900.

-For example, the message would look something like this- PORT <9811198111> to 1900.
-(Remember to send SMS from the same mobile number you wish to port from.
+For example, the message might be something like this: PORT 9811198111> to 1900.
+(Remember to send SMS from the same mobile number you want to port from.)
 Do not use a different mobile number to port another mobile number)

-Step 2– You will receive an 8-digit UPC (Unique Porting Code) as a reply from the existing mobile number operator on your registered mobile number.
-UPC remains valid for 4 days except for the locations like Jammu & Kashmir, Assam, North East where the UPC is valid for 30 days.
-Hence, it is good to submit the UPC as early as possible to the new operator.
+Step 2- The existing mobile number operator will respond with an 8-digit UPC (Unique Porting Code) on your registered mobile number.
+UPC remains valid for 4 days except in Jammu and Kashmir, Assam, and the North East, where the UPC is valid for 30 days.
+As a result, it is best to submit the UPC to the new operator as soon as possible.

-Step 3– Now, connect with your nearest service operator or visit the office/store.
-Submit the 8-digit UPC number and the documents required for the mobile number portability.
-The subscriber will be charged Rs.
-5.74 by the new operator.
+Step 3– Now, call your local service operator or go to the office/store.
+Submit the 8-digit UPC number as well as the documents required for mobile number portability.

-Step 4– At this stage, the new operator will send a request to the old operator for the background verification of your mobile bill payments.
-Note that your previous operation decides whether or not to reject/approve your request for porting the mobile number.
-You will be notified with the status of your request within a week
+Step 4– At this point, the new operator will send a request to the old operator for background verification of your mobile bill payments.
+It is important to note that your previous operator decides whether or not to reject or approve your request to port your mobile number.
+Within a week, you will be notified about the status of your request.

-Step 5– After the approval of your request, the new operator will notify you with the time and date for the mobile SIM port process via SMS.
-During the process of porting mobile number, your mobile phone services will remain unavailable for around 2 hours (As per TRAI rules, the mobile number porting process should be completed within 4 days from the submission of the porting application)
+Step 5– After your request is approved, the new operator will send you an SMS with the time and date of the mobile SIM port process.
+Your mobile phone services will be unavailable for approximately 2 hours during the porting process (As per TRAI rules, the mobile number porting process should be completed within 4 days from the submission of the porting application)

-Step 6– Insert the new SIM card, your mobile number will get activated with the new network service
+Step 6– Insert the new SIM card; your phone number will be activated for the new network service.

 Prepaid or postpaid telecom users are eligible to port their mobile number.
-However, this is possible only after the user has used the service of the old operator for at least 90 days.
+However, this is only possible after the user has used the old operator’s service for at least 90 days.